Still have your 2022 nanny taxes to knock off your to-do list?

 4. Determine what you paid your employee by week

-This is an important step and not one to be bypassed thinking you already know the total amount paid to your employee why do I need to break it down by week.
+This is an important step and not one to be bypassed thinking you already know the total amount paid to your employee.
+Why do you need to break it down by week?
 Because this is where families get in trouble for not paying their workers the right way.
 Nannies and household employees are protected by the Fair Labor Standards Act (FLSA), which means:

 They are required to be paid at least minimum wage.
 This is the highest hourly wage of the federal, state, and local rates.
-The federal rate has been stuck at $7.25/hour for quite some time, so your state or local rate likely has exceeded that.
+The federal rate has been stuck at $7.25/hour for quite some time, so your state or local rate (some are as high as $15/hour or more) likely has exceeded that.
 Check the applicable minimum wage rate for your state and city.

 They are also required to be paid at least time-and-half for overtime for hours worked over 40 in a seven-day workweek.
 California’s overtime rules are a little different and some state laws vary for live-in employees.